iooe/laravel-comments/readme.md

  In the `config` file you can specify:

 - where is your User model located; the default is `\App\User::class`
-- policy prefix, you can create custom policy class and implement ICommentPolicy;
+- policy prefix, you can create custom policy class and extends `tizis\laraComments\Policies\CommentPolicy;`
 - allow tags for html filter

 Publish the config file (optional):